DennisSchenkel/PP4-Cityfur/README.md

 - Switch to the deploy page (Menu in the top)
 - Look under manual deployment
 - Select a branch to deploy (Main in my case)
-- Click "Deploy Branche"
+- Click "Deploy Branch"

 **Step 6: Use App**
-- Heroku will then set up the virtual envirement with all packages, modules and libraries needed.
+- Heroku will then set up the virtual environment with all packages, modules and libraries needed.
 (This can take some time)
 - When Heroku is done with the deployment, click "View" and start to use the
 - Use app